ni/ams-power-supply-plugin-template/patools-integration/PAtools Integration README.md

 4. Must do Adaptions

     4.1 In the "NI_RMX412X_UB" Variables group (NI_RMX412X_system/userbox)
-        * NI_RMX412x_Main.UB.Header: Enter a name you want to display in the Userbox, e.g. "NI_RMX412X
+        * NI_RMX412x_Main.UB.Header: Enter a name you want to display in the Userbox, e.g. "NI_RMX412X"

+    4.2 In the "NI_RMX412X_MULTIL.TAB" table (NI_RMX412X_system/userbox)
+        * NI_RMX412x_UB_ModuleDescription.CA.TXT: Enter for each language a name you want to display at the buttom of the Userbox, e.g. "NI_RMX412X"

-    4.2 In the "NI_RMX412X_Version" Variables group (NI_RMX412X_system/version)
+    4.3 In the "NI_RMX412X_Version" Variables group (NI_RMX412X_system/version)
         * NI_RMX412x_Version: 1.0.0 (enter a version you would like to start with, 1.0.0 is an example here)

-    4.3 In the PAbasic "NI_RMX412X_Version" adapt the content so you give the information when you created that module, who did create it and which template version you used, e.g. like that:
+    4.4 In the PAbasic "NI_RMX412X_Version" adapt the content so you give the information when you created that module, who did create it and which template version you used, e.g. like that:

     ![Version](../docs/img/version.png)

     Note: When you adapt the module later you can increase the version and add also information here.

-    4.4 In the Initialization of Variables group "NI_RMX412X_Config":
+    4.5 In the Initialization of Variables group "NI_RMX412X_Config":

     * BLS Plugin Address: Enter the address of the device, could be an IP address
     * BLS Instance Name: Give an unique Instance Name under which the plugin should be loaded